redis/redis-doc/docs/connect/clients/lettuce.md

 For connection pooling, Lettuce leverages `RedisClient` or `RedisClusterClient`, which can handle multiple concurrent connections efficiently.

 A typical approach with Lettuce is to create a single `RedisClient` instance and reuse it to establish connections to your Redis server(s).
-These connections are multiplexed; that is, multiple commands can be run concurrently over a single or a small set of connections, making explicit pooling less critical than in blocking clients like Jedis.
+These connections are multiplexed; that is, multiple commands can be run concurrently over a single or a small set of connections, making explicit pooling less critical.

-Lettuce comes with an asynchronous, non-blocking pool implementation to be used with Lettuces asynchronous connection methods.
-It does not require additional dependencies.
+Lettuce provides pool config to be used with Lettuces asynchronous connection methods.

 ```java